Did you know?

 Life satisfaction measures how people evaluate their life as a whole rather than their current feelings.
 It captures a reflective assessment of which life circumstances and conditions are important for subjective well-being.
 When asked to rate their general satisfaction with life on a scale from 0 to 10, the Japanese gave it a 6.0 grade, lower than the OECD average of 6.6.

 Happiness, or subjective well-being, is also measured by the presence of positive experiences and feelings, and/or the absence of negative experiences and feelings.
-In Japan 87% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc) than negative ones (pain, worry, sadness, boredom, etc).
-This figure is much higher than the OECD average of 80% and one of the highest in the OECD.
+In Japan 86% of people reported having more positive experiences in an average day (feelings of rest, pride in accomplishment, enjoyment, etc.) than negative ones (pain, worry, sadness, boredom, etc.).
+This figure is much higher than the OECD average of 76% and makes Japan the happiest country in the OECD.
 The apparent discrepancy between this figure and Japan’s life satisfaction rating might reflect cultural differences in reporting on life satisfaction.

 More ResourcesHow's Life? at a Glance